-Explain the similarities and differences in the ways that pets and wild animals protect themselves from the sun.
-Humans are animals too.
+Humans are animals, too.
 (Young children do not have this understanding; the teacher needs to make explicit links here as to why we are animals.)
-Do we do the same things that a rhinoceros, hippopotamus, camel or elephant does to protect themselves from the sun?
+Do we do the same things that koalas, meerkats, rabbits and pigs do to protect themselves from the sun?